slash4-de/openstack/source/day1.rst

 |image8|

-a.
-A popup window will appear.
+1. A popup window will appear.
 Under the details section let's fill out the instance details as below:

 -  The availability zone should be nova.
 This is the default setting.